 - 5A.
-Federal: A master may not have a relationship with the parties, counsel, action, or appointing court that would require disqualification of a judge under 28 U.S.C. § 455, unless waived by the parties with the court's approval after full disclosure of any potential grounds for disqualification. - 5B.
-State: A judicial adjunct shall comply with the applicable state statutes and court rules governing disclosures, conflicts of interest, and disqualification. - 5C.
-Financial interest: A judicial adjunct may not own a legal or equitable interest, however small, in a party, nor have a relationship with a party such as serving as its director or advisor.
+Federal: A neutral may not have a relationship with the parties, counsel, action, or appointing court that would require disqualification of a judge under 28 U.S.C. § 455, unless waived by the parties and with the court's approval after full disclosure of any potential grounds for disqualification. - 5B.
+State: A court-appointed neutral shall comply with the applicable state statutes and court rules governing disclosures, conflicts of interest, and disqualification. - 5C.
+Financial interest: A court-appointed neutral may not own a legal or equitable interest, however small, in a party, nor have a relationship with a party such as serving as its director or advisor.

-Note: Some exceptions to this rule include: de minimus ownership of mutual funds that hold a party's securities, unless the judicial adjunct participates in management; holding office in an educational, religious, or similar organization that owns securities; and similar exceptions for government securities, mutual insurance companies, depositors in mutual savings associations, or similar associations, unless the outcome of a proceeding could substantially affect the value of the securities.
+Note: Some exceptions to this rule include: de minimis ownership of mutual funds that hold a party's securities, unless the court-appointed neutral participates in management; holding office in an educational, religious, or similar organization that owns securities; and similar exceptions for government securities, mutual insurance companies, depositors in mutual savings associations, or similar associations, unless the outcome of a proceeding could substantially affect the value of the securities.